 All of us who love gemstones want to own natural stones.
-Though high quality synthetics exist for many gems such as sapphire and ruby, interest in the synthetics is low, even though the synthetic corundum is chemically identical to natural ruby and sapphire.
+Though high quality synthetics exist for many gems such as sapphire and ruby, interest in the synthetics is low, despite the fact that synthetic corundum is chemically identical to natural ruby and sapphire.

 Synthetic sapphire produced by the flame fusion process is made up of crystals of aluminum oxide, just like natural sapphire.
-Though many people would refer to these synthetic gems as 'fake,' that is not really accurate.
-The synthetic sapphire is real sapphire.
+Though many people would refer to these synthetic gems as 'fake', that is not really accurate.
+Synthetic sapphire is real sapphire.
 It's just not natural sapphire.
-And that makes it less interesting for most buyers.
+This makes it less interesting for most buyers.

 So where do we draw the line?
-Here is the opinion of one dealer who deals in expensive sapphire:
+Here is the opinion of one dealer who trades high value sapphire:

-The argument is a good one except for the fact that we must accept some enhancement from the human hand.
-Buyers expect that sapphire will be cut and polished by skilled lapidaries.
+The argument is a good one except for the fact that we must accept some enhancement performed by the human hand.
+After all, buyers expect that sapphire will be cut and polished by skilled lapidaries.
 Natural sapphire in rough form is not very attractive.
 Artful cutting and polishing brings out the color and brilliance of the natural mineral.

 Should we say then that any processing of the raw material is acceptable if it simply brings out the properties of the natural gemstone?
 That would allow heat treatment, since applying heat to sapphire changes the color and/or clarity because of the chemical composition of the gemstone.
 Indeed it is often argued that heat treatment is similar to a process that occurs naturally in the earth when the sapphire is formed as a result of heat and pressure.